european-modelling-hubs/covid19-scenario-hub-europe/analysis/README.md

 #### Development

 - Code
-   - Results are generated from an [Rmd document](https://github.com/covid19-forecast-hub-europe/covid19-scenario-hub-europe/blob/analysis/analysis/output/output-rmd.rmd)
+   - All [code](code) and [data](data) are available: the best place to start is the [results Rmarkdown document](https://github.com/covid19-forecast-hub-europe/covid19-scenario-hub-europe/blob/analysis/analysis/output/output-rmd.rmd)
-   - All comments and feedback, as well as requests for guidance on using the code, are very welcome - please [open an Issue](https://github.com/covid19-forecast-hub-europe/covid19-scenario-hub-europe/issues) or contact [Kath Sherratt](https://github.com/kathsherratt)
+   - Comments and feedback, as well as requests for guidance on using the code, are very welcome - please [open an Issue](https://github.com/covid19-forecast-hub-europe/covid19-scenario-hub-europe/issues) or contact [Kath Sherratt](https://github.com/kathsherratt)
 - Analysis
    - Write up is currently in a [Google doc](https://docs.google.com/document/d/1Kh_vvFbWwnLhfChRS-yMyARCnkL0ttAvDXsJQIwwFcY/edit)
-   - The results section is also available in [html](https://htmlpreview.github.io/?https://raw.githubusercontent.com/covid19-forecast-hub-europe/covid19-scenario-hub-europe/analysis/analysis/output/output-rmd.html)
+   - The results section is also available in [html](https://htmlpreview.github.io/?https://raw.githubusercontent.com/covid19-forecast-hub-europe/aggregation-info-loss/main/output/output-rmd.html)

 ---